-- Anonymous corporation (sociedad anónima); - Limited liability company (sociedad de responsabilidad limitada); - Liability company (sociedad en comandita and sociedad colectiva).
+- Anonymous corporation (sociedad anónima); - Limited liability company (sociedad de responsabilidad limitada); - Limited and General Partnership (sociedad en comandita and sociedad colectiva).

 Corporations are the most common entities given their structural flexibility.
 Incorporation costs include stamp costs plus legal fees and the corporate tax prorated at the time of incorporation.
 Other than notary fees, stamp and registration costs are less than US\$500.
 They must be incorporated by at least two incorporators by means of a notarial instrument, and recorded with the Mercantile Registry, provided a notice of incorporation is published in the Official Gazette.
-The registration of a corporation may take 24-48 hours.
+The registration of a corporation may take 1 week, although recently we have managed to have them recorded in 24-48 hours.

 Once incorporated, one person, whether an entity or an individual, may hold all of the stock of a local corporation.
 Foreign nationals may be shareholders and/or serve as board members or officers without limitation.
-No share ownership is required in order to be appointed as a director.
+No share ownership is required to be appointed as a director.
 When the company has no legal representative with domicile in the country, a registered agent (a Costa Rican licensed attorney) must be appointed for purposes of receiving notices only.
 There is no requirement to the effect that a national has to participate in any capacity.